 - At one stroke- Instant effect in a single action

 - Twined- pull, jerk, tug, twist, twitch, pinch, squeeze

 - Angelus- the bells in the tower above tolled the first Angelus

-- Bearing on- touch, relate, come to, pertain, refer, concern, touch on, up hold continue, preserve, and carry on
+- Bearing on- touch, relate, come to, pertain, refer, concern, touch on, continue, preserve, and carry on

 - Vive La France- long live France